 Computer-generated buy/sell programs and other technological advances and regulatory changes in the marketplace may continue to tighten spreads on securities transactions.
-Tighter spreads and increased competition could make the execution of trades and market making activities less profitable.
-In addition, alternative trading systems such as ECNs are an alternative for individual and institutional investors, as well as broker-dealers, to avoid directing their trades through market makers, and could result in reduced revenues derived from our market making business.
+Tighter spreads and increased competition could make market making activities less profitable.

 We may incur losses in our market making activities in the event of failures of our proprietary pricing model.